bradvaring7/QNotes/README.md

 # QNotes
-Quicks Notes Tool for CS Agents Ready for Use in Edge Sidebar with Dark Mode Option and Minimal HTML Formatting to Expand Notes
+QNotes is a lightweight HTML note dashboard for CS agents with dark mode support and modular page formatting.
+Built for rapid visibility and expansion.